 “Authorized Trader” means a natural person that has been designated by a Participant to be able to access and use the Trading System and SEF Services on Participant’s behalf.

-“Block Trade” means a privately negotiated Swap that (i) meets the criteria set forth in Rule 602 and (ii) is executed off of the Trading System pursuant to the SEF Rules and Applicable Law.
+“Block Trade” means a privately negotiated Swap that meets the criteria set forth in Rule 602 and CFTC Regulation Part 43.

 “Board” means the Board of Managers of the SEF.

 “Business Day” means any day on which the SEF is open for trading.
+FTSEF will offer trading 24 hours a day during regular trading days with a brief system shutdown between 5:00 and 5:20 EST daily.

 “Central Limit Order Book” or “CLOB” is defined in Rule 702.